February 2025

 May 2019

-The Southern Responses to Displacement Team are proud to celebrate the launch of the Routledge Handbook of South-South Relations at UCL’s Institute of Advanced Studies on the 20th of May.
-The Handbook editors, Prof. Elena Fiddian-Qasmiyeh and Prof. Patricia Daley and a number of contributing authors will discuss the roles ofdecolonial and Southern theories in contemporary research.
+The Southern Responses to Displacement Team celebrated the launch of the Routledge Handbook of South-South Relations at UCL’s Institute of Advanced Studies on the 20th of May.
+On the occasion, the Handbook editors, Prof. Elena Fiddian-Qasmiyeh and Prof. Patricia Daley and a number of contributing authors discussed the roles of decolonial and Southern theories in contemporary research.

 April 2019